-The biggest obstacle was the placement of the furnace and hot water tank: they were located in the middle of the basement.
+The biggest obstacle was the placement of the furnace and hot water tank.
+They were located in the middle of the basement.
 The previous owner had built an “L” shaped partition to hide the furnace, but it was located too close to the furnace for my comfort.

-Safety in Hindsight: I made sure I wore a quality dust mask to protect myself from the airborne dust from the old waterproofing.
-However, prior to stripping the waterproofing, I should have washed the walls with a mixture of water, bleach, detergent and TSP to eradicate any mold spores.
+Safety in Hindsight: I wore a quality dust mask to protect myself from the airborne dust from the old waterproofing.
+However, prior to stripping the waterproofing, I should have washed the walls with a mixture of water, bleach, detergent and TSP to eradicate any mold spores and whatever else was there.
 Recommended amounts for this mixture: 1 gallon of water, any temperature, with 1/2 cup bleach, 1/4 cup of something like Tide powdered detergent and 1/2 cup of TSP (from Yahoo Answers)